greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR.html.md

 :   A merge-joinable operator must have a commutator that appears in the same operator family.
 This would be itself, if the two operand data types are the same, or a related equality operator if the data types are different.
 Without an appropriate commutator, planner errors can occur when the operator is used.
 Also, although not strictly required, a btree operator family that supports multiple data types should be able to provide equality operators for every combination of the data types; this allows better optimization.

-    **Note:** `SORT1`, `SORT2`, `LTCMP`, and `GTCMP` were formerly used to specify the names of sort operators associated with a merge-joinable operator.
+    > **Note** `SORT1`, `SORT2`, `LTCMP`, and `GTCMP` were formerly used to specify the names of sort operators associated with a merge-joinable operator.
 Information about associated operators is now found by looking at B-tree operator families; specifying any of these operators will be ignored, except that it will implicitly set `MERGES` to true.

 ## <a id="section5"></a>Notes